What is Atripla?Atripla discount prices start at just $2,713.55!

 - Kidney disease, moderate or severe or

 - Liver disease, moderate or severe—Use is not recommended in patients with these conditions.

 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
-You should not become pregnant while you are taking this medicine and for 12 weeks after stopping it.
+Use 2 effective forms of birth control to keep from getting pregnant during treatment with this medicine and for 12 weeks after the last dose.
 Some birth control pills may not work as well while you are using this medicine.
 Use birth control pills together with another form of birth control, such as condoms, a diaphragm, or contraceptive foam or jelly.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Some people who have used this medicine developed serious skin problems.
 Call your doctor right away if you or your child notice a severe skin rash, blistering, peeling, or loosening of the skin, red skin lesions, sores or ulcers on the skin, or fever or chills while you or your child are using this medicine.

 This medicine may also increase your risk of developing fractures (broken bones).
 Ask your doctor about this if you have any concerns.

 This medicine may increase the risk of kidney problems.
 To lower this risk, avoid other medicines that can be harmful to the kidneys such as aminoglycoside antibiotics, certain other antiviral medicines, and NSAID pain medicines.